 Gifts of miscellaneous books or other materials are accepted with the understanding that items which are not added to collections will be disposed of at the discretion of the Library.
 Any proceeds derived from such disposal may be used at the discretion of the administration for library improvement or staff development.

 See Acceptance of Gifts Policy for additional information.

 Statement of Concern Regarding library Resources

 When patrons have concerns about specific material(s) in the collection, they should raise the concerns with the appropriate library staff.
 If the patron’s concerns remain unresolved, they will be provided a “Statement of Concern” form.
+A Statement of Concern may be filled out by any Miami County resident.
 No form will be considered without a contact name and address or email included.
 Upon receipt of the completed form, the library director, in consultation with library staff, will review it using criteria from the Collection Development Policy and respond to the user.
 The Library Director will report results of all reviews to the Library Board of Trustees.

 Adopted August 16, 2023 by the Board of Trustees of Troy-Miami County Public Library

 The freedom to read is guaranteed by the Constitution of the United States.
 As a library, we wish to uphold this freedom by ensuring the public has a wide variety of reading options.